pamelaglownia/rest-with-spring/README.md

-# REST with Spring - Document and Discover the REST API
+# REST with Spring - Testing the API

-This is the codebase for Module 'Document and Discover the REST API' of [REST with Spring](http://bit.ly/restwithspring)
+This is the codebase for Module 'Testing the API' of [REST with Spring](http://bit.ly/restwithspring)

 ======